 Nickel metal hydride batteries cost somewhere between $80 to $100.
 While the most affordable batteries that cost $80 and below are sealed acid-lead batteries.

 It is wise to purchase replacement batteries from a trusted manufacturer.
 You can check the electric scooter owner’s manual to get more information about battery replacement.
-Some manufactures offer free battery replacement as part of their warranty policy.
+Some manufacturers offer free battery replacement as part of their warranty policy.

 The Unagi Model One has an excellent warranty policy (3), and they will replace the battery of the Unagi scooter within 2 years of purchase.

-Purchasing higher quality batteries may cost more than sub-class battery replacements, but it is worth investing in something that would not only last longer but will also be safer to use.
+Purchasing higher quality batteries may cost more than subclass battery replacements, but it is worth investing in something that would not only last longer but will also be safer to use.
 Electric scooters don’t come cheap, so it is better to protect your investment by not settling for low-quality components.
 If you are not sure which battery is used in an electric scooter, you can always do your research and read customer reviews.
 Online stores like Amazon carry replacement batteries for specific brands of electric scooters.

 Battery Capacity of an Electric Scooter